- Analytical Facilities

 - >> Information For <<

-Typically, the program has over 50 students in the program with the majority of students pursuing a Ph.D.
+Typically, the OEAS graduate program has over 50 active students, with the majority pursuing the Ph.D. degree.

 Whether you want to do research in marine or continental regimes, whether you want to conduct experimental, applied, or theoretical geophysics, you’ll find opportunities for (literally!) ground-breaking graduate research here.
 CEOAS also offers a geology degree program; see this course plan sheet for differences between the OEAS Geophysics concentration and Geology degree.

 The College of Earth, Ocean, and Atmospheric Sciences offers both Master’s and Ph.D. degrees in Ocean, Earth, and Atmospheric Sciences with a concentration on Ocean Ecology and Biogeochemistry.
 The course curriculum is closely integrated with the wide range of Earth science research conducted by OSU faculty.
 During the first year, students complete breadth courses in solid Earth, fluid Earth, and biogeochemical Earth, followed by two complementary upper-level courses: ocean ecological dynamics and ocean biogeochemical dynamics.
 During subsequent years, students can choose from courses on a wide range of topics including, benthic biogeochemistry, the marine carbon cycle, physical/biological interactions and coastal and estuarine oceanography.
 Technique-oriented courses are also offered on topics including experimental methods in physical oceanography, satellite remote sensing, data analysis, numerical modeling, and data assimilation.